Ladakh Himalayan Adventure

 In-country flights, airport & ground transport, inc. airport transfers

-All meals from breakfast Day 1 through breakfast Day 13
+All meals from lunch Day 1 through breakfast Day 13

 Plenty of bottled water throughout